IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Evaluation

-After studying in detail the performance for one query, we compared how the different approaches perform for several TPC-H queries.
-Of the 19 TPC-H queries without outer joins, we report on 18 of the queries in Table~\ref{table:exp5}.
+We report on the 19 TPC-H queries without outer joins in Table~\ref{table:exp5}.
 In this table, OQ refers to the time taken for computing the results of the original user query, AP (average provenance) refers to the time taken to compute the provenance averaged over all the base tables used in the query, and MP (minimum provenance) refers to the minimum time to compute provenance over all the base tables used in the query.
 For W, we typically expect AP and MP to be almost the same (unless for nested queries); this is because in W, every provenance retrieval query (for non-nested original user queries) performs the same joins.
 Similarly for G, we typically expect AP and MP to be almost the same (because every provenance computation is just a look-up in the materialized data), except for the difference in the size of the results.
-For O1 and O2, depending on what is materialized, the value for MP might be significantly smaller than the value for AP because some provenance computation might have been optimized extensively (as you can see for Q10, Q18).
+For O1 and O2, MP might be significantly smaller than AP because some provenance computation might have been optimized extensively (example: Q2, Q10, Q11, Q15, Q18).

-We find that except for one single table query Q1, where W performs same as O1, our approaches that use the dependencies and use materialization give performance benefits for provenance computation, and hence for result exploration.
-Further, the eager materialization approach (G) could result in prohibitively high times for original result computation.
+We find that except for one single table query Q1, where W performs same as O1, our approaches improve performance for provenance computation, and hence for result exploration.
+Furthermore, the eager materialization approach (G) could result in prohibitively high times for original result computation.